 - a custodial care facility

-Certain programs and waivers allow for a wider range of DME
+Certain Medicaid and state programs and waivers, which allow for a wider range of DME

 Each program participant will be given a budget.

-The program participant is very much responsible for how the budget is spent, with the help of an appointed a financial advisor.
+The program participant is very much responsible for how the budget is spent, with the help of an appointed a financial advisor they will decide what is necessary.

-What can be bought as DME here is far less constrained than with Medicare, as necessity is defines what is and isn’t allowed.
+What can be bought as DME here is far less restricted than with Medicare, as necessity, pretty much, defines what is and isn’t allowed.

 You can read more about Medicaid Self Direction here.